d0tTino/Culture/README.md

 - **Default run** (`pytest`): Runs only unit tests (fast, no external dependencies)
 - **Full suite** (`pytest -m "slow or dspy_program or integration" -v -n auto`): Runs all slow, DSPy, and integration tests in parallel
-- ChromaDB test DBs are stored in RAM (tmpfs) on Linux for speed; see `docs/testing.md` for details
+- Temporary MemoryStore directories are stored in RAM (tmpfs) on Linux for speed; see `docs/testing.md` for details

 See [docs/testing.md](docs/testing.md) for full instructions, marker definitions, and troubleshooting.